jsguides

 }

-connectedCallback is the most common — it runs when the element is first inserted and whenever it’s re-added to the DOM.
+connectedCallback is the most common.
+It runs when the element is first inserted and whenever it’s re-added to the DOM.
 Use it to set up your component’s initial state and structure.

 disconnectedCallback is for cleanup: remove event listeners, cancel timers, unregister observers.
 Keeping the DOM clean prevents memory leaks.